Boosting Monocular Metric Depth Estimation via Bokeh Rendering: Abstract

 \section{Abstract}

-Bokeh and monocular depth estimation are tightly coupled through the same lens imaging geometry, yet current methods exploit this connection in incomplete ways.
-High-quality bokeh rendering pipelines typically depend on noisy depth maps, which amplify estimation errors into visible artifacts, while modern monocular metric depth models still struggle on weakly textured, distant and geometrically ambiguous regions where defocus cues are most informative.
-We introduce \oursbf, a two-stage framework that decouples bokeh synthesis from depth prediction and treats defocus as an auxiliary supervision-free geometric cue.
-In Stage-1, a physically guided controllable bokeh generator, built on a powerful pretrained image editing backbone, produces depth-free bokeh stacks with calibrated bokeh strength from a single sharp input.
-In Stage-2, a lightweight defocus-aware aggregation module plugs into existing monocular depth encoders, fuses features along the defocus dimension, and exposes stable depth-sensitive variations while leaving downstream decoder unchanged.
-Across challenging benchmarks, BokehDepth improves visual fidelity over depth-map-based bokeh baselines and consistently boosts the metric accuracy and robustness of strong monocular depth foundation models.
+Bokeh rendering and depth estimation share a fundamental optical connection, yet existing methods fail to fully exploit this reciprocity.
+Conventional bokeh pipelines rely heavily on noisy depth maps that inevitably introduce visual artifacts.
+Conversely, existing monocular depth models typically follow two flawed paradigms.
+Generative diffusion-based frameworks often lack consistent metric scale.
+Meanwhile, feed-forward metric depth models frequently fail in textureless or distant regions where defocus blur can provide geometric information.
+We propose \textbf{\textit{BokehDepth}}, a two-stage framework that treats synthetic defocus as a supervision-free geometric signal.
+In the first stage, a physically grounded generative model produces calibrated bokeh stacks from a single sharp input without requiring prior depth input.
+Subsequently, a lightweight defocus-aware aggregation module integrates these stacks into the encoder of a depth estimation framework.
+This mechanism allows the model to extract consistent geometric features from the defocus dimension while keeping the decoder architecture unchanged.
+Experiments demonstrate that \oursbf achieves superior visual bokeh fidelity compared to depth-dependent rendering baselines and consistently enhances the metric accuracy of state-of-the-art monocular depth models.
+Project page: {\url{https://fogradio.github.io/BokehDepth_Project/}}.